straight-code/straight-code/README.md

 ## Hi there 👋, my name is straight-code

 ### I'm content creator on Design and Development.
-I really enjoy learning new languages and frameworks like React, React Native as well as work in Web3. i also enjoy ui, web3 and design in general.
+I really enjoy learning new languages and frameworks like React, React Native as well as work in Web3. i also enjoy ui, ux and design in general.

 ## Skills:
  - REACT